Jack Weisenburger: Professional baseball

 Weisenburger was drafted by the Washington Redskins of the National Football League and the New York Yankees of the All-America Football Conference, but he opted instead to play professional baseball.
 He played professional baseball from 1948 to 1952 for the Pawtucket Slaters (1948), Milwaukee Brewers (1949–1951), Denver Bears (1949), Evansville Braves (1951) and Tulsa Oilers (1952).
 During his career, he played mostly as a third baseman, but also as an outfielder, second baseman and shortstop.
 He had his best season in 1950, when he played in 121 games for the Brewers and compiled a .404 slugging average with 20 doubles, 13 home runs, and 43 RBIs.

-Later years
+Later life

 After retiring from baseball, Weisenburger had a successful career in the insurance business at Mt.
 Pleasant, Michigan.
 From 1948 to 1960, Weisenburger was also a registered official for high school athletics.
 During that time, he officiated at almost 150 high school football games and almost 600 basketball games.

 Weisenburger was inducted into the Muskegon Area Sports Hall of Fame in 1991.

 Weisenburger was inducted into the University of Michigan Hall of Honor in 1992.
-He died on March 25, 2019 at the age of 92 in Mount Pleasant.
+He died on March 25, 2019, at the age of 92 in Mount Pleasant.